mschottdorf/mschottdorf.github.io/_pages/index.md

   actions:
     - label: "Link to the Department"
       url: "https://www.psych.udel.edu/"
-excerpt: "Welcome to the Neural Computation Laboratory, located the the Department for Psychological and Brain Sciences at the University of Delaware.
+excerpt: "Welcome to the *Neural Computation Laboratory*, located the the Department for Psychological and Brain Sciences at the University of Delaware.
 We are a group of researchers who work towards understanding how knowledge changes how we perceive the world."
 ---

-**Contact**<br />
-Dr. Manuel Schottdorf <br />
-Office: Wolf Hall <br />
-Laboratory:  <br />
-Newark, Delaware